 3.)
 Lower East Side

 Now, the renovated lofty warehouses and tenements of the Lower East Side look quite different from the high-rises of midtown that tower in the distance.
-That being said, don’t be fooled into thinking that size is everything in New York; the buildings might be smaller but the whole area is a buzzing spot to visit and explore when seeing the best areas of New York.
+That being said, don’t be fooled into thinking that size is everything in New York; the buildings might be smaller, but the whole area is a buzzing spot to visit and explore when you see the best areas of New York.

-First off, it’s well worth remembering that this area was traditionally the industrial trading heart of Manhattan, with lots of its buildings still intact to this day.
-That being said, as times have moved on, this area has become synonymous with artists, foodie spots and a heap of history to explore.
+First, it’s well worth remembering that this area was traditionally the industrial trading heart of Manhattan, with many of its buildings still intact today.
+That being said, as times have moved on, this area has become synonymous with artists, foodie spots, and a heap of history to explore.

-Also, make sure to visit the unpretentious Katz’s Delicatessen that’s something of an institution in New York.
+Also, make sure to visit the unpretentious Katz’s Delicatessen, which is something of an institution in New York.
 Here, you’ll grab one of the tastiest sandwiches in the city.

-After filling up at lunch, make sure to visit the Tenement Museum to learn more about the area and pop into Vanessa’s Dumpling House for some no-frills (but totally yummy) dumplings.
+After filling up at lunch, visit the Tenement Museum to learn more about the area and pop into Vanessa’s Dumpling House for some no-frills (but totally yummy) dumplings.

-Finally, for shopping and foodie markets, head to Essex Market where you’ll get a proper taste of this area.
-Plus, many of the shops are around this area sell loads of vintage treasures.
+Finally, head to Essex Market for shopping and foodie markets, where you’ll get a proper taste of this area.
+Plus, many of the shops around this area sell loads of vintage treasures.

 Read more: Best things to do on 1-day in NYC